-1.7 Work Zone Conflict Resolution.
-Any conflict resolution shall be in accordance with Sec 616.4.
+1.2 Work Zone Deficiencies.
 Failure to make corrections on time may result in the engineer suspending work.
-The suspension will be non-excusable and non-compensable regardless of whether road user costs are being charged for closures.
+The suspension will be non-excusable and non-compensable regardless if road user costs are being charged for closures.

 2.0 Traffic Management Schedule.